andrewt3000/MachineLearning/cnn4Images.md

   CNN Parmeters: All parameters can vary by layer.
   1. Number of filters (aka kernels) (K) - typically a power of 2. eg. 32, 64, 128.

   2. Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.
-The trend is toward smaller filters.

   3. Stride (S) - How much to shift the filter.